hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 [TO DO: update]

-Glue files typically follow a standard <code><var>APPLICATION</var>Glue.swift</code> naming convention.

 The SwiftAutomation framework bundle includes an `aeglue` tool for generating static glue files containing high-level terminology-based APIs.

 To put `aeglue` on your Bash shell's search path, add the following line to your `~/.bash_profile` (modify the path to `SwiftAutomation.framework` as needed):

   export $PATH="$PATH:/Library/Frameworks/SwiftAutomation.framework/Resources/bin"

 To view the `aeglue` tool's full documentation:

   aeglue -h

-The following example generates a glue for the TextEdit application, using an auto-generated class name prefix (in this case `TED`), creating a new `TextEditGlue.swift` file in your current working directory:
+Glue files follow a standard <code><var>NAME</var>Glue.swift</code> naming convention, where <var>NAME</var> is the name of the glue's `Application` class.
+The following command generates a `TextEditGlue.swift` glue file in your current working directory:

   aeglue TextEdit

-while the following command uses a custom class name prefix, `TE`, and creates the new `TextEditGlue.swift` file on your desktop:
+If an identically named file already exists at the same location, `aeglue` will normally fail with a "path already exists" error.
+If you wish to force it to overwrite the existing folder without warning, add an `-r` option:

-    aeglue -p TE -o ~/Desktop TextEdit
+  aeglue -r TextEdit

+## Viewing application documentation

-The `aeglue` tool also creates an `.sdef` file containing the application's dictionary (interface documentation) in Swift format.
+In addition to generating the glue file, the `aeglue` tool also creates a <code><var>NAME</var>Glue.swift.sdef</code> file containing the application dictionary (interface documentation), reformatted for use with SwiftAutomation.
 For example, to view the `TextEditGlue.swift` terminology in Script Editor:

-    open -a 'Script Editor' ~/Desktop/TEGlue/TextEditGlue.swift.sdef
+  open -a 'Script Editor' TextEditGlue.swift.sdef

 Refer to this documentation when using SwiftAutomation glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
-(Make sure Script Editor's dictionary viewer is set to "AppleScript" language; other formats are for use with macOS's Scripting Bridge/JavaScript for Automation bridges only.)
+(Make sure Script Editor's dictionary viewer is set to the "AppleScript" language option for it to display correctly.)

-If an identically named folder already exists at the same location, `aeglue` will normally fail with a "path already exists" error.
-If you wish to force it to overwrite the existing folder without warning, add an `-r` option:
+Be aware that only 'keyword' definitions are displayed in Swift syntax; 'type' names are unchanged from their AppleScript representation, as are AppleScript terms and sample code that appear in descriptions.
+SDEF-based documentation is always written for AppleScript users, so unless the application developer provides external documentation for other programming languages some manual translation is required.
+Furthermore, most applications' SDEF documentation is far from exhaustive, and frequently lacks both detail and accuracy; for instance, the SDEF format doesn't descript  precisely what types and combinations of parameters are/aren't accepted by each command, while the documented 'types' of properties, parameters, and return values may be incomplete or wrong.
+Supplementary documentation, example code, AppleScript user forums, educated guesswork, and trial-and-error experimentation may also be required.

+The bundled `AppleScriptToSwift.app` command translation tool can also help when the correct AppleScript syntax for the desired command is already known, and all that is needed is some assistance in writing its Swift equivalent.

+## How glues are structured

+Each glue file contains the following classes:

+* <code><var>Application</var></code> -- represents the root application object used to send commands, e.g. `TextEdit`

+* <code><code><var>PREFIX</var>Item</code>, <code><var>PREFIX</var>Items</code>, <var>PREFIX</var>Insertion</code>, <code><var>PREFIX</var>Root</code> -- represents the various forms of Apple Event Object Model queries, a.k.a. _object specifiers_, e.g. `TEDItem`

+* <code><var>PREFIX</var>Symbol</code> -- represents Apple event type, enumerator, and property names, e.g. `TEDSymbol`

+`aeglue` automatically disambiguates each glue's class names by adding a three-letter <var>PREFIX</var> derived from the application's name (e.g. `TextEdit` ➝ `TED`).
+Thus the standard `TextEditGlue.swift` glue defines `TextEdit`, `TEDItem`, `TEDItems`, `TEDInsertion`, `TEDRoot`, and `TEDSymbol` classes, while `FinderGlue.swift` defines `Finder`, `FINItem`, `FINItems`, and so on.
+(Different prefixes allow multiple glues to be imported into a program without the need to fully qualify all references to those classes with the full glue name, i.e. `TEDItem` is easier to write than `TextEditGlue.Item`.)

+Each glue also defines:

+* <code><var>PREFIX</var>App</code>, <code><var>PREFIX</var>Con</code> and <code><var>PREFIX</var>Its</code> constants for constructing certain kinds of object specifiers

+* a <code><var>PREFIX</var>Record</code> typealias as a convenient shorthand for <code>Dictionary&lt;<var>PREFIX</var>Symbol:Any&gt;</code>, which is the default type to which Apple event records are mapped.

+* a <code><var>PREFIX</var></code> typealias as a convenient shorthand for <code><var>PREFIX</var>Symbol</code>.

+[TO DO: note that custom enum, struct, and/or typealias definitions may also be included]

+## Customizing glues

+If the default three-letter prefix is unsuitable for use, use the `-p` option to specify a custom prefix.
+The following command creates a new `TextEditGlue.swift` file on your desktop, using the class name prefix `TE`:

-    aeglue -r TextEdit
+  aeglue -p TE -o ~/Desktop TextEdit

 For compatibility, `aeglue` normally sends the application an `ascr/gdte` event to retrieve its terminology in AETE format.
 However, some Carbon-based applications (e.g. Finder) may have buggy `ascr/gdte` event handlers that return Cocoa Scripting's default terminology instead of the application's own.
 To work around this, add an `-S` option to retrieve the terminology in SDEF format instead:

   aeglue -S Finder

 (Be aware that macOS's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aeglue` will warn of their omission.
 You'll have to correct the glue files manually should you need to use the affected features, or use SwiftAutomation's lower-level `OSType`-based APIs instead.)

+[TO DO: how to add custom enum, struct, typealias definitions]

 ## Using a glue